gnubeard/game-of-death/README.md

 The rule governing birth and death of cells can be modified to your liking.
 Colors are customizable.
 Importing and exporting to file is available.
 There are several sizes of brush.

+See the in-game help dialog for more.
+(Or just look at the code.)

 ## USAGE

 These can be compiled and run with the [Racket programming language](https://racket-lang.org/).